 Chocolate Ganache Icing:

-- ½ cup milk (or cream)
+- 1/2 cup milk (or half & half)

-- 2 blood oranges
+- 2 oranges (or blood oranges)

 - 1 cup water

-- ¼ cup sugar
+- 1/4 cup sugar

 - Butter bundt pan very well (take your time to do this well) then dust with cocoa powder, knocking out excess.